 1. Prudential Muni High Income Fund Class Z (PHIZX)-100% of portfolio

-Strategy: Invest in undervalued Real Estate Investment Trusts that yield a minimum of 5%.
-All of the funds in this portfolio must pay monthly dividends.
-The market cap of the funds chosen must be at least $10 million dollars.
+Strategy: Invest in undervalued Real Estate Investment Trusts that yield a minimum of 8%.
 When the investment reaches fair valuation (that means that the market agrees with me on what the company is worth), I will pause buying additional shares of the company, but I will keep holding the company so that it can pay me its dividend.

 This account is meant for early retirement.
 If I do well, I will be able to retire early.
 If I do not do well, I’ll have to rely on the money in my retirement accounts when I reach retirement age.
 This account is not meant to be diversified, although diversification may naturally occur because I have chosen to invest in different parts of the real estate market.
 Real Estate Investment Trusts are pass through entities that are tax efficient.
 I like their high yield.
 I am very excited about this portfolio because the yield I will be getting is similar to the typical yields of physical real estate.

-Strategy: Invest mostly in dividend-paying companies that are significantly undervalued and pay a dividend yield of at least 4%.
+Strategy: Invest mostly in dividend-paying companies that are significantly undervalued and pay a dividend.
 If I do well, I will be able to retire early.
 If I do not do well, I’ll have to rely on the money in my retirement accounts when I reach retirement age.
 This account is not meant to be diversified, although diversification may naturally occur as I acquire more stocks over time.
 If one of my holdings reaches fair-market value, I will pause buying additional shares of that company (I’ll be holding on to the stocks and collecting their dividends) and start buying them again if the market undervalues them.

 1. Just Energy Group Inc. (JE)-25% of portfolio